 Return on investment, one of the profitability ratios, is a measure to evaluate the gain on investment.
 It is a ratio of the ‘profit on any investment’ to ‘the cost of the same investment.’
 It is very useful in making investment decisions and evaluating different investment opportunities.
 Usually, you make investments with the motto of earning a profit.
 So if an investment is not earning the standardized return, there is no point in blocking the money in that particular investment.

-But how to understand whether it is earning the required amount of profit or not or to judge if there are any better investment gain you can make with the same amount?
-One of the simple yet very effective techniques or tool is the return on investment or ROI as popularly referred to.
-ROI is the basic measurement of the gain on your investment which lets you decide whether you should invest more money or continue with the investment or withdraw the money from the same.
+But how to understand whether it is earning the required amount of profit or not or judge if there are any better investment gains you can make with the same amount?
+One simple yet very effective technique or tool is the return on investment, which is popular as “ROI.”
+It is the basic measurement of the gain on your investment, which lets you decide whether you should invest more money or continue with the investment or withdraw the money from the same.

 What is a Return on Investment (ROI)?

-Calculation of ROI
+Calculation of ROI using Formula

 |ROI = (Revenue –COGS) / COGS

-|ROI = Investment Gain / Investment Base.
+|ROI = Investment Gain / Investment Base

-So, ROI can be = (Gain from investment – Cost of the investment) / Cost of the investment, as well.
+So, ROI can be = (Gain from the investment – Cost of the investment) / Cost of the investment, as well.